ALONG-W/PersnoalCV/README.md

 # PersnoalCV
-This is my first persnoal CV project.
+This is my 3rd persnoal CV project.

 # How to run